gripableteam/gripable-play-unity-docs/source/index.html.md

 bool IsSubscribedToMotionData();
 ```

-> IsSubscribedToMotionData returns true or fals whether the device is subscribed to motion data or not.
+> IsSubscribedToMotionData returns true or false whether the device is subscribed to motion data or not.

 ```csharp
 bool isSubscribed = gripablePlay.IsSubscribedToMotionData();
 ```

-IsSubscribedToMotionData returns true or fals whether the device is subscribed to motion data or not.
+IsSubscribedToMotionData returns true or false whether the device is subscribed to motion data or not.

 ### Return Values